Contents

 Technology keeps evolving and we all know we are in the era of clouds.
 Many major players in cloud technology like AWS, Azure, and Google with many other names in it.
-Azure CLI is just a command-line interface provided by Microsoft Azure.

 All are providing GUI based platforms to manage your IT infrastructures like Web Portals or you can say consoles.

 These are really friendly for most of the IT infrastructure Professionals but there are thousands of professionals from UNIX Linux background who do not feel accomplished if they use GUI tools.
-They love using commands to get things done and having full command over what exactly they are doing and what is expected results.

 Many professionals feel accomplished using command-line utilities and they are really needed to automate things.
 So come Command Line Interface always referred to as CLI.
 Azure CLI is the same.